terbiyelierol/BLACKJACK-FLEX-P1/README.md

 <p>Welcome to BlackJack The Great</p>

-<p>Blackjack, a.k.a twenty-one is a Card game whose object is to be dealt cards having a higher count than those of the dealer, up to but not exceeding 21.The dealer may use a single deck of 52 cards or two or more decks from a holder called a shoe.
+<p>Blackjack aka twenty-one is a Card game whose object is to be dealt cards having a higher count than those of the dealer, up to but not exceeding 21.The dealer may use a single deck of 52 cards or two or more decks from a holder called a shoe.
 In this game, it was set up with a single deck of 52 cards.</p>

 <p>Please enjoy the game while you play</p>